 I wouldn’t want to carry this canoe, or any canoe for that matter, over a couple hundred yards or more of land between lakes without a yoke.
 Last Autumn did just that, and it totally sucked, not to mention gave me aches and pains.

 Old Town Canoes does not make a yoke specifically for the Old Town Guide 119 or the Discovery 119.
-So I went online and found a company (Essex Industries) that makes a detachable yoke that is universal for many canoes.
+So I went online and found a company Essex Industries that makes a detachable yoke that is universal for many canoes (Sadly, as of 2023, I am not able find Essex Industries, as it relates to canoeing, on the internet).

 Positioning A Yoke On An Old Town Guide 119